Duals and inverse flows of generalized Ornstein-Uhlenbeck processes: The dual of the generalized Ornstein-Uhlenbeck process

 \subsection{Non-negative Siegmund dual processes}

-As mentioned before, if $\Delta U_t>-1$ for all $t\geq 0$ and $L$ is a subordinator, then $(V_t^x)_{t\geq 0}$ is a time-homogeneous Markov process with state-space $[0,\infty)$, if one restricts to non-negative starting values $x\in [0,\infty)$.
-Thus, according to Siegmund's original work, this GOU process has a dual process on $[0,\infty]$ in the sense of \eqref{dual} that will be derived in the next proposition.
+\AL As mentioned in Section \ref{SPrelimGOU}, if $\Delta U_t>-1$ for all $t$ and $L$ is a subordinator, then $(V_t^x)_{t\geq 0}$ (with $x\geq 0$) has state-space $[0,\infty)$, and hence this GOU process not only fits into the setting of Definition~\ref{def-dualonR}, but also into the setting originally considered in Siegmund~\cite{Siegmund1976}, where $[0,\infty]$-valued Markov processes were studied.
+Thus, according to Siegmund's original work, this GOU process has a dual process on $[0,\infty]$ in the sense that \eqref{dualonR} holds for all starting values $x,y\geq 0$.
+The precise form of this process will be derived in the next proposition. \normal

 \begin{proposition} Assume \eqref{eq:assU(B)} and let $(V_t^x)_{t\geq 0}$ with $x\geq 0$ be the GOU given by \eqref{eq:GOU-explicit}.
 Further assume that $L$ is a subordinator.
 Let $(R_t^y)_{t\geq 0}$ with $y\geq 0$ be the solution of \eqref{eq:GOUSDE2} and set